dkpro/dkpro-similarity/index.md

 #### *SEM 2013 Shared Task: Semantic Textual Similarity

-For all users interested in the [Shared Task of the *SEM 2013 conference](http://ixa2.si.ehu.es/sts/), we describe [here (FIXME)](point to ASCIIDOC: SemEval2013) one of the task's offical baseline systems, which is roughly the system ranked best in the [SemEval-2012 exercises](http://ixa2.si.ehu.es/starsem/proc/pdf/STARSEM-SEMEVAL051.pdf).
+For all users interested in the [Shared Task of the *SEM 2013 conference](http://ixa2.si.ehu.es/sts/), we describe [here](/dkpro-similarity/SemEval2013) one of the task's offical baseline systems, which is roughly the system ranked best in the [SemEval-2012 exercises](http://ixa2.si.ehu.es/starsem/proc/pdf/STARSEM-SEMEVAL051.pdf).

 ## Reference